eosnewyork/eosdocs.io/PublicWebsite/content/dAppDevelopment/software/AmazonAWS/index.md

 The AMI ID is: ami-f840cd87

-Or you can can simply search for DAWN in the Community AMIs.
+Or you can can simply search for DAWN in the Community AMIs in the N. Virginia region.

 ![AMI](images/Launch.png)